You are here

 In 2021, the Blue Ridge Parkway Association (BRPA) marked all tunnels along the iconic roadway with signs denoting heights and location.
 Their new interactive map will certainly help you make the most of your adventures there, but if you need some recommendations to get you started, we've listed some of our favorite spots on the Blue Ridge Parkway below that are around an hour of drive time or less from Asheville!

-• Craggy Gardens - If you're on a time crunch, but want to experience a quick hike off of the Blue Ridge Parkway, Craggy Gardens is a popular choice, particularly the Craggy Pinnacle Trail that is a 1.2 mile round trip hike.
-Located at milemarker 364.1, the Craggy Gardens area offers a picnic area, Visitor Center with restrooms, and hikes near the picnic area as well as the Craggy Pinnacle trail access area which is past the Visitor Center if you're headed north on the Parkway.
+• Craggy Gardens - If you're on a time crunch, but want to experience a quick hike off of the Blue Ridge Parkway, Craggy Gardens is a popular choice, particularly the Craggy Pinnacle Trail which is a 1.2-mile round trip hike.
+Located at mile marker 364.1, the Craggy Gardens area offers a picnic area, a Visitor Center with restrooms, and hikes near the picnic area as well as the Craggy Pinnacle trail access area which is past the Visitor Center if you're headed north on the Parkway.

 Willing to drive a little further?

-From Asheville, a 1 hour and 30 minute northbound drive on the Parkway will bring you to the Linville Gorge wilderness, or the "Grand Canyon of the East," which has both rugged access to some beautiful spots like Hawksbill Trail, Table Rock Picnic area and trail, and Short-Off Trail and easier access areas such as the Linville Falls, located at Milepost 316.
+From Asheville, a 1 hour and 30-minute northbound drive on the Parkway will bring you to Linville Gorge wilderness, or the "Grand Canyon of the East," which has access to some of the most rugged and beautiful spots in our area like Hawksbill Trail, Table Rock Picnic area and trail, Shortoff Trail, and easier access areas such as Linville Falls, located at Milepost 316.

 During the winter months, parts of the Blue Ridge Parkway are closed.
-Click here to view a real-time closures map
+Check out their website to find the real-time closures map.

 Powered by Rezfusion.
 Built by Bluetent.